Academic Catalog

 Provides an overview of the field of early childhood special education.
 The historical, philosophical, policy and legal foundations of special education will provide foundational knowledge to become advocates for early learning opportunities in natural and school settings (birth through 3rd grade).
 Typically offered: Autumn.

-ECE 3200 Creativity and Play in Early Learning (5 Credits)
+ECE 3200 Creativity, Play, and Art in Young Learners (5 Credits)

 This course examines the theory of play as a cornerstone of childhood development.
 Surveys strategies and techniques that promote creativity and play to guide children in their exploration of the world through the arts, language/literacy, mathematics, and science.
 Examines play as a tool for assessment.
 Establishes the importance of context for learning through the design of space, schedules, transitions, and routines.
 This course has a practicum component.
 Typically offered: Winter.